Nonlinear Diffusion on Networks: Perturbations and Consensus Dynamics: Perturbations

-Since we are considering homogeneous ALF, the consensus space $C$ is always an set of equilibrium points for $\epsilon=0$ (corollary \ref{cor:consensus}).
-Moreover, the consensus set is a one-dimensional space, then generic perturbations are singular \cite{wechselberger2020geometric}.
-The system as written in \eqref{eq:perturbed_LDN} is in a non-standard form.
+where $0< \epsilon \ll 1$, $H(\bm{x},\Lambda) = (h_1(\bm{x},\Lambda), \dots, h_n(\bm{x},\Lambda))^\intercal$, and $\Lambda$ is a set of parameters.
+The consensus space $C$ is always a set of equilibrium points for $\epsilon=0$ (Corollary \ref{cor:consensus}).
+Moreover, $C$ is one-dimensional and hence generic perturbations are singular \cite{wechselberger2020geometric}.
+The system as written in \eqref{eq:perturbed_LDN} is in non-standard form.
 In many cases, it is useful to transform a singularly perturbed system into a standard form, one reason among all is that a large amount of results in singular perturbation theory are stated for standard forms.